lilypolonetsky/datastructures-applets/PythonVisualizations/design/CallStackVisualization.md

 The call to highlight a snippet would need to uniquely identify the callStack so that recursive calls could be handled separately.
 That will require unique tags for each call.
-The `createCodeTags()` would create a unique prefix for all the snippets it receives and provide a dictionary that translates the provided identifiers to their unique equivalents.
-That dictionary would be stored in the callStack and used by `highlightCodeTags()` to find the corresponding unique tag to be highlighted.
-The `showCode()` and `createCodeTags()` should be merged into a single method that creates a structure for the code associated with the animation method that calls it.
-Let's call that structure a `CodeHighlightBlock` and store it in the call stack set.
+The code text structure on top of the stack would provide a unique prefix for all the snippets it highlights.
+When a call to an animation begins it would create the local environment on top of the stack along with information about the code and the snippets to be highlighted.
+The `showCode()` and `createCodeTags()` should be merged into a single method that creates the local environment associated with the animation method that calls it.
+Let's call the code text structure a `CodeHighlightBlock` and store it inside the call stack set.

 Presumably,
 the highlighted tags in calls below the topmost of the call stack